Living our dreams? We’re working on it!

 - My identified purpose, at this time in my life: to rescue Canadian local histories from thrift stores, garage sales, and Kijiji.

 - My dream: a bricks and mortar niche bookstore that specializes in first person narratives of the Great Plains, and hosts seminars and events that encourage an appreciation for the history and craft of making books.

-- Where I’m at with it: almost a proprietor of an online bookstore selling used, out of print, and collectible books specializing in the Old Northwest; a blogger following the threads of history in west-central Saskatchewan.
+- Where I’m at with it: almost a proprietor of an online bookstore selling used, out of print, and collectible non-fiction books with a focus on Canada’s Great Plains; a blogger following the threads of history in west-central Saskatchewan.